-$CO_2$ price assumptions are one of the inputs into WEM as the pricing of $CO_2$ emissions affects demand for energy by altering the relative costs of using different fuels.
+CO2 price assumptions are one of the inputs into WEM as the pricing of CO2 emissions affects demand for energy by altering the relative costs of using different fuels.
 Several countries have already today introduced emissions trading schemes in order to price carbon, while many others have schemes under development.
 Other countries have introduced carbon taxes - taxes on fuels according to their related emissions when combusted - or are considering to do so.

-The Current Policies Scenario only takes into consideration existing and planned programmes, where the price of $CO_2$ is assumed to rise under each regional programme over the projection period.
-Furthermore, all investment decision in the power sector in the United States and Japan factor in an implicit price for carbon into from 2015.
-This takes account of the expectation of some form of action or pricing that will penalise $CO_2$ emissions, although we do not assume that explicit trading is introduced.
+The Stated Policies Scenario takes into consideration all existing or announced carbon pricing schemes, at national and sub-national level.
 In the Sustainable Development Scenario, it is assumed that $CO_2$ pricing is established in all advanced economies and that $CO_2$ prices in these markets start to converge from 2025, reaching \$140/tonne $CO_2$ in most advanced economies in 2040.
 In addition, several developing economies are assumed to put in place schemes to limit $CO_2$ emissions.
 All regional markets have access to offsets, which is expected to lead to a convergence of prices (Table 5).

-Table 5: CO2 price in selected regions by scenario (\$2018 per tonne)
+Table 5: CO2 prices in selected regions by scenario (\$2019 per tonne)

-Region Sector 2030 2040
+Region Sector 2025 2040

-Current Policies

-Canada Power, industry, aviation, others 36 39

-Chile Power 5 5

-China Power, industry, aviation 20 31

-European Union Power, industry, aviation 27 38

-Korea Power, industry 28 39

 Stated Policies

-Canada Power, industry, aviation, others 36 39
+Canada Power, industry, aviation, others 34 38

-Chile Power 12 20
+Chile Power 8 20

-China Power, industry, aviation 23 36
+China Power, industry, aviation 17 35

-European Union Power, industry, aviation 33 43
+European Union Power, industry, aviation 34 52

-Korea Power, industry 33 44
+Korea Power, industry 34 52

-South Africa Power, industry 15 24
+South Africa Power, industry 10 24

 Sustainable Development

-Advanced economies Power, industry, aviation 100 140
+Advanced economies Power, industry, aviation 63 140

-Selected emerging economies Power, industry, aviation 75 125
+Selected developing economies Power, industry, aviation 43 125

-\ In Canada's benchmark/backstop policies, a carbon price is applied to fuel consumed in additional sectors. \\ Coverage of aviation is limited to the same regions as in the Stated Policies Scenario.
+\In Canada's benchmark/backstop policies, a carbon price is applied to fuel consumed in additional sectors. \\Coverage of aviation is limited to the same regions as in the Stated Policies Scenario.